 ALEX & KELLY’S BEACH ELOPEMENT STORY

-REALIZING A TRADITIONAL WEDDING WAS NOT FOR US
+REALIZING A TRADITIONAL WEDDING WAS NOT FOR US AND DECIDING A BEACH ELOPEMENT WAS

 I put the wedding planning on hold… because I knew that what was being planned was not what I wanted for our wedding day.